 Part of the project is to enhance opportunities for improving their livelihoods.
 Unemployment is very high in Kenya; education and training are crucial.

-Thanks to a grant from UN Habitat and practical support from others, 10 young men from the families have received training: five in masonry, one in basic electrical work, two in form work and two in painting/decorating.
+Thanks to a grant from UN Habitat and practical support from others, including from the Housing Finance Foundation (Kenya), 10 young people from the families have received training: five in masonry, one in basic electrical work, two in form work and two in painting/decorating.

 They are now working and gaining experience so that they can take part in the building of the new homes.
 Existing MWAMKO members include a plumber and a mason.